Getting digestive waste out of your body is just as important as the good stuff you put in!

 A quality local roaster can educate you on the more delicate details – and Bulletproof coffee (Dave Asprey’s brand) or Kion coffee (Ben Greenfield’s brand) have made entire brands around some of these topics.

 8.)
-Ginger for Gut Motility
+Ginger for Motility

-ginger gut motilityGinger extract has metabolites that modulate both serotonin and acetylcholine receptors – helping to boost motility.
+Ginger extract contains metabolites that modulate both serotonin and acetylcholine receptors, helping boost motility.
 It’s also anti-inflammatory & immune-modulating.

-It combines ginger extract, acetyl-l-carnitine, active b6, & 5-HTP – supporting the production of both acetylcholine & serotonin naturally.
-If you combine this with stress support and a break from caffeine -this alone can be a great reset for gut motility.
+It combines ginger extract, acetyl-L-carnitine, active B6, & 5-HTP, supporting the production of both acetylcholine & serotonin naturally.
+If you combine this with stress support and a break from caffeine, this alone can be a great reset for gut motility.

-MotilPro is still my first choice supplement to increase gut motility, yet I’m finding Motility Activator as the next best thing for clients sensitive to the potential warming/burning sensation created by Motil Pro.
+MotilPro is still my first-line choice, yet I’m finding Motility Activator to be the next best thing for clients sensitive to the potential warming/burning sensation associated with MotilPro.

 I also love Mega Guard by Microbiome Labs as it leverages the power of licorice flavonoids and artichoke leaf extract in addition to a high-potency ginger extract to support mucosal health and motility.